iPad 6 Wi-Fi Front Panel Assembly Replacement

 Step 37

-- Gently use the flat end of a spudger to lift the little tab on the home button ribbon cable's ZIF connector.
+- Grab the flat end of your spudger and give that tab on the home button ribbon cable ZIF connector a gentle upward flip.

-- Slowly and steadily pull the home button ribbon cable straight out from the connector.
+- Carefully slide the home button ribbon cable straight out of the ZIF connector.

 Tools Used